-In the fiscal year 2014 Budget, General Fund revenues are budgeted to increase by 2.8% from the fiscal year 2013 final budget with ad valorem taxes making up 40% of General Fund budgeted revenues.
-Certified assessed valuations, including estimated values on properties under protest, increased 4.8% for the fiscal year 2014 budget compared to a 2.0% increase in the previous year's budget.
+In the fiscal year 2015 Budget, General Fund revenues are budgeted to increase by 2.8% from the fiscal year 2014 final budget with ad valorem taxes making up 39% of General Fund budgeted revenues.
+Certified assessed valuations, including estimated values on properties under protest, increased 7.5% for the fiscal year 2015 budget compared to a 4.8% increase in the previous year's budget.
+In response to this growth, the City Council reduced the portion of the tax rate allocated to the General Fund by 0.7%.
+Sales taxes are budgeted to increase by 2%.

-In this coming fiscal year, the City's budget has been impacted by some encouraging economic signs.
+In this coming fiscal year, the City's budget continues to be impacted by encouraging economic signs.
 The City continues to develop commercially and is aggressively pursuing Transit Oriented Development opportunities with light rail service to the City which opened December 6, 2010.
-Sales tax receipts, the most volatile revenue source, which declined in fiscal years 2008 to 2010 after growing five years in a row, continued to rebound in fiscal year 2013 with 6% growth.
+Sales tax receipts, the most volatile revenue source continued to see growth in fiscal year 2014 with a 8.9% increase.

-The Water and Sewer Operating Fund is budgeted in fiscal year 2014 to operate at a net deficit of \$1,728 based on the high levels of available fund balance exceeding financial standards.
+The Water and Sewer Operating Fund is budgeted in fiscal year 2015 to operate at a net deficit of \$2,232 based on available fund balance exceeding financial standards, however, this fund balance is projected to be depleted in fiscal year 2015 and rate increases of 3% on water rates and 5% on sewer rates were adopted effective January 1, 2015.